 How Many Vaccinations Do Puppies Need?

 At PetSmart, puppies typically receive four rounds of immunization shots within their first 16–20 weeks of life.
-The first shot is administered when the puppy is about 6–8 weeks old.
+The first shot is administered when the puppy is 6–8 weeks old.
 At this age, the puppy will get a vaccination shot against distemper, parvovirus, and Bordetella, which is optional.

 What Are Core Dog Vaccinations?